Thilakan

-Palappurathu Kesavan Surendranatha Thilakan (15 July 1935 – 24 September 2012) was an Indian film and stage actor who appeared in over 200 Malayalam films.
-Thilakan was known for his elaborate method acting, realistic and spontaneous appearances.
-He is considered by many to be one of the greatest Indian actors of all time.
+Palappurathu Keshavan Surendranatha Thilakan (15 July 1935 – 24 September 2012), known mononymously as Thilakan, was an Indian film and stage actor who appeared in over 200 Malayalam films.
+Spanning more than five decades, Thilakan’s acting career was marked by critical acclaim for his versatility and powerful screen presence.
+He won several major honours including the Padma Shri (2009) from the Government of India, multiple National Film Awards and numerous Kerala State Film Awards, becoming the most frequent winner of the Kerala State Film Award for Second Best Actor.

+Thilakan was known for his elaborate method acting and realistic, spontaneous performances and is widely regarded as one of the greatest actors in Indian cinema, whose style influenced generations of Malayalam actors and audience.

 Early life

-Thilakan was the second of the six children of Palapurath T. S. Keshavan (1904–1972) and Devayani (1912–2010).
-Thilakan was born in Plankamon, Ayroor Panchayat in the present-day Pathanamthitta district of Kerala.
-He had his primary education from Asan Pallikoodam, Manikkal and St. Louis Catholic School, Nalamvayal and Sree Narayana College, Kollam.
-Thilakan lived in Plankamon until he started acting in films for which he moved to Ernakulam.
+Thilakan was the second of the six children of P. T. S. Keshavan of the Palappurathu house (1904–1972) and Devayani Amma (1912–2010).
+Thilakan was born in Ayroor, in the present-day Pathanamthitta district of Kerala.
+He had his primary education from Asan Pallikoodam, Manikkal and St. Louis Catholic School, Nalamvayal, M. T. Seminary School Kottayam and Sree Narayana College, Kollam.He served in military while Jawaharlal Nehru was the Prime minister before starting his acting career.
+Thilakan lived in Ayroor until he started acting in films for which he moved to Trivandrum.